Prep the vegetables for the stock up front, then prep the vegetables for the soup while the stock is simmering to save

-While this recipe shows the step for entirely homemade chicken soup, you could also easily make this chicken noodle soup starting with already prepared stock and some raw chicken.
+While this recipe shows the steps for entirely homemade chicken soup, you could also easily make this chicken noodle soup starting with already prepared stock and some raw chicken.
 Use about 2 quarts of chicken stock, and 2 boneless skinless chicken breasts and 2 chicken thighs and proceed to step 6.
 Making soup this way will take about 30 minutes.

 - One 3 1/2-pound chicken, cut into parts—breast, thighs, backs, wings and neck (if available)

 - 5 carrots (2 carrots scrubbed clean, but not peeled, cut into 2 inch chunks for the stock, 3 carrots peeled and cut into 1/4-inch rounds for the soup)

-- 5 ribs of celery (2 ribs cut into 2 inch pieces for the stock, 3 ribs cut into 1/4-inch thick slices for the soup), including celery tops for the stock
+- 5 ribs celery (2 ribs cut into 2 inch pieces for the stock, 3 ribs cut into 1/4-inch thick slices for the soup), including celery tops for the stock

 - 1 onion, quartered (for stock, peel on is okay)

 - 3 cloves of garlic, peel on, cut in half

-- 2 to 3 sprigs of fresh thyme (or a teaspoon of dried)
+- 2 to 3 sprigs fresh thyme (or a teaspoon of dried)

 - 1 bunch parsley

 - 5 whole peppercorns

-- 8 to 12 ounces of egg noodles (depending on how noodle-y you want your soup)
+- 4 to 8 ounces egg noodles (depending on how noodle-y you want your soup)

 - Freshly ground black pepper

 1 Separate breast and thigh meat from bones: Remove the breast meat from the breast bones, and the thigh meat from the thigh bone, place in a bowl, cover and chill in the refrigerator until needed towards the end of preparing the soup.

 Remove and discard the largest pieces of breast and thigh skin.
 Cut away and discard excess fat from chicken pieces.

 2 Parboil bones for 3 minutes: Place breast and thigh bones, the back, leg, neck, and wings in a large (8 quart) pot.
 Cover with water.
 Bring to a full rolling boil.
 Boil for 3 minutes.
 After 3 minutes, remove from heat, drain off the water, rinse the bones and the pot.